Reinventing Sri Lanka: As the country reopens to international travelers, the tourism industry ponders its future

 "It's hardly going to benefit those who actually need tourism.
 For most mid-range and small-scale accommodations, it's a rigorous process to get registered by SLTDA and get the 'Level 1' standards."

-For Level 1 recognition, hotels that are registered under the SLTDA have to acquire a "safe & secure" certification, a process that involves providing documents such as business registration, land permits, insurance and fire safety certificates.
+For Level 1 recognition, hotels that are registered under the SLTDA have to acquire a "safe & secure" certification, a process that involves a lengthy audit.
 Several operators CNN spoke with complained of delays and misplaced applications.

 Once a hotel is certified, they can opt to be added to the list of Level 1 accommodations.
 These hotels are only permitted to accept foreign guests and cannot host functions.